iodepo/OceanDecade-dsig/statements/Work_with_Funding_agencies.md

 Objective 5
 -> Reinforce resource mobilization, with adequate funding towards ocean data  and information management skills

+the recommendation also relates to -> significant gaps in ocean data remains ... because the data  ... are currently held in hidden, inaccessible databases.

 ## Region(s) and/or Communities of relevance

 **Regions:** Global